uidaholib/base-digital-collections-template/README-McCall.md

 This is a customized collection created in collaboration with McCall Public Library.

-Download of the PDF materials are limited by IP address to computers inside the McCall Public Library.
+Download of the materials are limited by IP address to computers inside the McCall Public Library.
 The folder "mccall" on libobjects server is IP limited.
 The thumbs are held in the folder "mccall-public".

-Item pages have an alert saying PDF download is limited.
+PDF and Image display templates have been customized, and have an alert saying download is limited.

 The contract person has been Casey Bruck <cbruck@mccall.id.us>